David Platt (pastor)

-David Joseph Platt is an American evangelical Baptist pastor.
+David Platt (born July 11, 1978) is an American evangelical Baptist pastor.
 He was senior pastor at the Church at Brook Hills in Birmingham, Alabama, from 2006 to 2014.
 At the time he was the youngest megachurch pastor in the United States.
 From 2014 to 2017, Platt was president of the International Mission Board.
 He became pastor-teacher at McLean Bible Church in 2017.
-He is the author of the New York Times Best Seller Radical: Taking Back Your Faith from the American Dream.
-Other publications include Follow Me: A Call to Die.
-A Call to Live, Radical Together, and A Compassionate Call to Counter Culture in a World of Poverty, Same-Sex Marriage, Racism, Sex Slavery, Immigration, Abortion, Persecution, Orphans and Pornography.
+He is the author of the 2010 New York Times Best Seller Radical: Taking Back Your Faith from the American Dream.

 Early life and education

+David Joseph Platt was born on July 11, 1978 in Atlanta, Georgia.

-Platt studied at University of Georgia in journalism and earned a B.A..
-He also earned a M.Div, Th.M, and PhD from New Orleans Baptist Theological Seminary.
+Platt self-reports as having earned two Bachelor of Arts degrees (a B.A. and an A.B.J.) from the University of Georgia, where he majored in journalism.
+He likewise reports having earned Masters of Divinity and Theology, and a PhD (in Preaching) from New Orleans Baptist Theological Seminary, the generalities of which have been confirmed.

-Ministry
+Career

-He served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics.
+David Platt served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics.
 He was serving at Edgewater Baptist Church in New Orleans when the parsonage where he lived flooded during Hurricane Katrina.

 In 2006, Platt was introduced as the new senior pastor of The Church at Brook Hills in Birmingham, Alabama.
 At age 27, he became the youngest megachurch pastor in the United States.

 In 2014, Platt was elected president of the Southern Baptist Convention's International Mission Board.
 The International Mission Board is one of the largest missionary sending organizations in the world.

 In February 2017, Platt began serving as interim teaching pastor at McLean Bible Church in Vienna, Virginia.
 During this time he continued in his primary role as president of the International Mission Board.
 In September of that year, Platt was introduced as pastor-teacher of McLean Bible Church.
 In February 2018, he announced his resignation from the IMB on the hiring of his successor.